Skip to content ↓

 How Parents and Carers Can Support

-• Make sure that your child has all the equipment they need including a scientific calculator, ruler, protractor and a good quality pair of compasses.
+• Ensure that your child has all the equipment they need, including a scientific calculator, ruler, protractor, and a pair of compasses.

 • Keep rehearsing mental calculations, such as times tables, with them.

-• Point out where you use mathematics whether in personal finance, at work or recreationally.
+• Remain positive when talking about mathematics and point out where you use mathematics, whether in personal finance, at work or recreationally.

 Additional Support Available/Useful Links